jumbosushi/ubc-rmp/README.md

 Browser extension for UBC course registration to let students access Rate My Prof info easier.
 Caches the response per course.

-## Problem

-Typical workflow of a UBC student is:
-1. Open one of the lectures in a new tab
-2. Copy the professor name
-3. Paste into Rate My Prof (RMP)
-4. Add / Don't add the course to the worklist
-5. Repeat

-Searching for RMP info of the prof gets time consuming real fast.

-## Solution

-Expose RMP Professor data on course index page via cursor hover on lecture link

 ## Usage

 1. Clone the repo